 Use this calculator to help you understand the effects of milk foam depth and cup volume on coffee concentration and flavour.

 This calculator will break down the drink into its final components and concentrations.

 A more interesting use would be to see if your recipes for two flat whites made in different sized takeaway cups are reaching the same coffee concentrations for flavour experience consistency.

-I’ve prefilled this calculator with values for a flat white in a 160 mL cup from Cup&Company using milk from Devondale.
+This calculator is pre-filled with values for a flat white in a 160 mL cup from Cup&Company using milk from Devondale.

 Step 1 - Pull a double espresso, weigh only one side of the extraction.
 Enter this value into the calculator.

 Step 2* - With the other side of the extraction, measure the TDS % using a refractometer.
 Enter this value into the calculator.